 Visit Step 3: Water Wisely on the Jersey-Friendly Yards website for tips, tools and resources to support water conservation in your Jersey-Friendly Schoolyard.

 3A: Lessons about water resources and how to protect them.

 Water is a precious resource and an essential component for a successful Jersey-Friendly garden.
-Provide lessons to your students about water quality, water conservation, and the importance of ensuring clean and adequate water supplies for wildlife.
+Provide lessons to your students about water quality, water conservation, and the importance of ensuring clean and adequate water supplies for both people and wildlife.

 17 trillion gallons of fresh water is stored beneath our feet in the Kirkwood-Cohansey Aquifer.
 Provide a lesson about New Jersey’s aquifers, and include the following: what is an aquifer, where is it, how does it work, who uses it, why it’s important to protect New Jersey’s aquifers, and how to protect them.

 Resources for lessons about water Quality and supply

 - Project Wet: Discover Water – the Role of Water in Our Lives (LE, UE)

 - Deep Subjects – Wells and Ground Water (UE)

 - Georgian Court University’s Aquifers and Groundwater Lesson (UE)

 - Pinelands Preservation Alliance Save the Source – Kirkwood-Cohansey Aquifer